Installing Ceramic Tile

 The above is a short list of most of the items required.
 A tile cutter can be rented at most rental yards and some tile stores.
 If you have a lot of cuts to make I would suggest renting a wet saw.

 Calculating How Much Tile You Will Need

-Many tile stores will estimate how much tile you will need.
+Many tile stores will estimate how many tiles you will need.
 Bring them a layout of the room with exact measurements.
-There are also several Internet sites that have tile layout programs.
+Several Internet sites have tile layout programs.

 Preparing the Surface